 Do Indians need a Schengen visa?

 Yes.
 To visit the Schengen area — which covers most of the EU plus countries like Switzerland and Norway — Indian passport holders need a short-stay Schengen 'C' visa.
 One visa lets you travel across all Schengen countries for up to 90 days in any 180-day period.
 You apply to the country that is your main destination (where you'll spend the most time), or your point of entry if time is split evenly.
 Planning the trip itself?
-See our Europe travel guide and Europe trip cost guide.
+See our international destinations guide and estimate costs with the trip budget calculator.

 Travel insurance is mandatory